 Space can help draw the eye in, create an area of focus and establish the right mood for a design.

 Great use of white space can help create a design that’s engaging, friendly and highly usable.”

 Pop-ups and opt-ins don’t work.

-While annoying, evidence suggests pop-ups definitely work.
 A ‘yes’ click is a connection made – so much better than an invisible, one-time guest.
-Nikki McGonigal [link here], a food craft blogger, used pop-ups to drive a 1,375 per cent increase in subscribers over just 8 months.
-And another blogger, Darren Rowse from ProBlogger [link here] used pop-ups to attract 400 new email subscribers per day.
+Nikki McGonigal, a craft blogger, used pop-ups to drive a 1,375 per cent increase in subscribers over just 8 months.
+And Darren Rowse from ProBlogger used pop-ups to attract 400 new email subscribers per day.

 If you hate the idea of a pop-up, there are other options.
 You could use slide-ins, scroll-downs or in content opt-ins (like the one below) instead.
 And if you really don’t want to bother your website visitors during their visit, at least consider an exit pop-up that offers a great educational resource.